 3. Great Road north

-Ephesus, Symrna, Pergamum (earliest Roman road built in Asia between 133-130 BC)
+Ephesus, Symrna, Pergamum (the earliest Roman road built in Asia between 133-130 BC)

 4. Imperial Post Road